lskatz/SneakerNet/paper/paper.md

 Each plugin is defined as being able to accept specific flagged and positional parameters, such that the main program can call each plugin in a standardized way.
 Workflows are thus defined as a specified order of plugins.
 One example order might be genome assembly, followed by MLST, followed by report generation.
-At the time of this writing, 25 plugins were available.
+At the time of this writing, 25 plugins are available.

 ## Plugin development

 The plugin system has drastically lowered the activation energy needed to develop a new step in a SneakerNet workflow.
 Documentation has been provided on how to develop a new plugin, and 'Hello World' plugins have been published in three different languages: Perl, Python, and Bash.
-Therefore SneakerNet has the ability to be a very collaborative project.
+Therefore, SneakerNet has the ability to be a very collaborative project.

+# Acknowledgements

+* EDLB SneakerNet users for useful feedback (TODO add others)
+  * Heather Carleton, Katie Dillon, Yang Gao, Jasmine Hensley, Monica Im, Justin Kim, Charlotte Lane, Angela Poates, Zachary Rigney, Katie Roache, Ashley Sabol, Peyton Smith, Cheryl Tarr, Jenny Truong, Maryann Turnsek
+* Other SneakerNet users for useful feedback
+  * Shatavia Morrison

 # References